TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 }
 ```

-and we can choose the more optimized version of them during graph traversal.
+We can choose the more optimized version during graph traversal.

-What is control dependency?
-Instead of offering a definition, I will just enumerate some
+Now let's consider control dependencies.
+What are control dependencies?
+Instead of offering a definition, let's enumerate some examples:
-examples:

-1. If we have 2 print statements in the IR, we cannot generate the code with any one of them missing or in the wrong order.
+1. If we have two print statements in the IR, we cannot generate code with any one of them missing or in the wrong order.
-2. If we have a mutable variable or an mutable array, the reading and writing of the mutable elements need to be controled carefully.
-Some of the reading and writing can be removed or re-ordered, but certainly not all of them.
+2. If we have a mutable variable or a mutable array, the reading and writing of the mutable elements need to be controlled carefully.
+Some of the reading and writing can be removed or reordered, but certainly not all of them.
 3. more ???

-We talked about "the wrong order" in entry 1.
-What is the right order?
-Well, we have
-the order of user-code (or the order of LMS IR nodes construction) as the golden standard.
-Some of the order can be swapped, but some cannot.
-Let's just see some examples:
+Let's see some examples:

 ``` scala
 var x = 0